QasimK/qasimk.github.io/README.md

 Blog could possibly be sub-divided into technical articles and not?
 Blog has tags.
-Scribbles will be moved to twitter.
+Scribbles will be moved to twitter. (???)

+What's the point of tags?